-Twenty students are admitted to the program in January.
-Students that are not selected for admission to the program must complete the entire application process if they want to re-apply the next year.
-2 The applicant must be 18 years of age.
-3 The applicant must have a minimum ACT score of 16 with an 18 preferred.Before OCT 198913 or aboveAfter OCT 198916 or above 4 The applicant must have the following documents turned into the Surgical Technology Department prior to the October 1st deadline.
-Applicant's file must be complete.
-PRCC application SUT application ACT scores (call 1-319-337-1313 or go to www.act.org) if ACT score is not on transcript High School transcript (including PRCC) College transcript (including PRCC) 5 All applicants with completed files will be ranked using total from ACT sores and GPA from high school or college.
-The highest ranking applicants will be invited for an interview by the Selection Committee.
-The interview committee may be composed of PRCC faculty, representative from clinical affiliate, and current student.
-6 For those applicants offered a position in the upcoming class, the following is required.
-Physical Examination 10 Panel Drug Screen with negative results TB skin test with negative results (if positive results, proof of a cleared chest x-ray) or provide evidence of no TB disease per negative
+- The applicant must have the following documents turned into the Surgical Technology Department prior to the October 1st deadline.
+Applicant's file must be complete. - PRCC application - SUT application - ACT scores (call 1-319-337-1313 or go to www.act.org) if ACT score is not on transcript - High School transcript (including PRCC) - College transcript (including PRCC) - All applicants with completed files will be ranked using total from ACT sores and GPA from high school or college.
+The highest ranking 5 applicants will be invited for an interview by the Selection Committee.
+The interview committee may be composed of PRCC faculty, representative from clinical affiliate, and current student. - For those applicants offered a position in the upcoming class, the following is required.
+6 - Physical Examination - 10 Panel Drug Screen with negative results - TB skin test with negative results (if positive results, proof of a cleared chest x-ray) or provide evidence of no TB disease per negative result of T-Spot or Quantiferon Gold blood test - CPR-C Healthcare Provider Certification (must remain current) - Hepatitis B immunization series or declination waiver - Completed DPT Primary Immunizations - Tetanus shot within the past 10 years - Flue Vaccination within the current flu season/s - Cleared Criminal Background check - Copy of valid Driver's License (must remain current) - Proof of Health Insurance (must remain current) - Proof of Auto Insurance (must remain current) - 2 Professional Letters of Recommendation (within the last 3 months) - AST Membership - Additional requirements may need to be met at the request of various clinical sites

-\\ Details and requirements will be discussed in a mandatory Orientation session.
+Details and requirements will be discussed in a mandatory Orientation session.
 Applicants will be advised on of the date and time.